-As a result of our survey regarding 2018 activity, six out of the seven direct suppliers of tungsten (and of any material used in our manufacturing processes that contained tungsten) indicated that they did not source from the Covered Countries.
-However, all these suppliers confirmed that each smelter or refiner identified by such tungsten suppliers has been certified as "conflict-free" by CFSI's Conflict-Free Smelter Program or have provided documentation to the supplier that they use recycled or scrap sources.
+As a result of our survey regarding 2020 activity, four out of our six direct suppliers of tungsten or any material used in our manufacturing processes that contains tungsten indicated that they did not source from the Covered Countries.
+In addition, each of the six suppliers confirmed that all of the smelters or refiners they identified as suppliers of tungsten had been designated as compliant with RMAP standards.

-Regarding tantalum, we identified three direct suppliers of tantalum (and of any material used in our manufacturing processes that contained tantalum), each of which indicated that their supply chain includes smelters or refiners sourcing tantalum from the Covered Countries; however, these suppliers confirmed that each of the smelters and refiners has been certified as "conflict-free" by CFSI's Conflict-Free Smelter Program or have provided documentation to the supplier that they use recycled or scrap sources.
+Regarding tantalum, two out of our three direct suppliers of tantalum or any material used in our manufacturing processes that contains tantalum indicated that their supply chain includes smelters or refiners sourcing tantalum from the Covered Countries.
+In addition, each of the three suppliers confirmed that all of the smelters and refiners they identified as suppliers of tantalum had been designated as compliant with RMAP standards.

-Because we know or have reason to believe that a certain amount of the tungsten and tantalum used in the process of manufacturing certain of our products originated or may have originated in a Covered Country, we conducted due diligence on the source and chain of custody of the tungsten and tantalum in our products.
-Our due diligence was designed to conform to an internationally recognized due diligence framework, specifically the Organization for Economic Co-operation and Development's "Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas", Second Edition (2013).
+Because we know or have reason to believe that a certain amount of the tungsten and tantalum contained in certain of our products originated or may have originated in a Covered Country, we conducted due diligence on the source and chain of custody of the tungsten and tantalum in our products.
+Our due diligence was designed to conform to the Organization for Economic Co-operation and Development's "Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas", Third Edition (April 2016).

-There is significant overlap between our RCOI efforts and our due diligence measures performed.
 The due diligence measures that we performed are discussed further in the conflict minerals report filed as Exhibit 1.01 hereto.